NicolaeDavidov/The-Blood-Calls/README.md

 This game is still in it's **early stages**, there will be much more content added such as:
 1. Shop keeper & currency
-2. Ability powers
-3. Spawn points
+2. Spawn points
-4. Many different weapons
+3. Many different weapons
-5. Lots of enemies
+4. Lots of enemies

 ### Contact
 You can find me here for any reason.

 https://www.linkedin.com/in/nicolae-davidov-8b45aa1b0

-### Thank you for taking the time to be here!